section-engineering-education/engineering-education/content/articles/running-a-multi-container-springboot-postgresql-application-with-docker-compose/index.md

 - Basic knowledge of Spring Boot, Git, and the terminal.
 - Basic understanding of Docker and Docker Compose installed - see guide [here](https://docs.docker.com/compose/install/).
 - A Java IDE - In this tutorial, we will use [IntelliJ Idea](https://www.jetbrains.com/idea/), but you can use any IDE of your choice.
-- Postman - Postman is an API client used by developers to create, test, document and share APIs.
+- Postman - Postman is an API client used by developers to create, test, document, and share APIs.
 Download it [here](https://www.postman.com/downloads/)

 ### Setting up a Spring Boot project

 To start, clone this Spring Boot project: https://github.com/Kikiodazie/BlogAPI from Github.
 The Spring Boot project is a blog REST API you will use to Create and Retrieve blog posts in the PostgreSQL database you’re going to create.

-If you are not familiar with how to clone a Github repository, [click here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) for detailed instructions.
+If you are not familiar with how to clone a Github repository, click [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) for detailed instructions.

 The blog API has just the following endpoints: